wp-plugins/trim-admin-menu/readme.txt

 == Screenshots ==

+1. Both the Links and Comments sections have been marked to be hidden.
+   Please note that the administrator doesn't see the changes.

 == Changelog ==

+= 1.2 =
+* Screenshot added.

 = 1.1 =
 * Make use of JQuery to deactivate the checkboxes of all submenu items if the